• Skip to primary navigation

 Jump to Recipe Print Recipe

-This is the best Whole30 Shepherd’s Pie recipe!
-It has a delicious saucy meat layer that is filled with ground beef, carrots and frozen peas that is topped with rich and creamy mashed potatoes.
-It’s the ultimate healthy comfort food that’s surprisingly easy to make.
-It’s also gluten free, dairy free and paleo!
+This is the best dairy-free shepherd's pie recipe!
+It has a delicious saucy meat layer that is made with ground beef, carrots and frozen peas and is topped with rich and creamy mashed potatoes.
+It's the ultimate healthy comfort food that's also gluten-free, Whole30, and paleo!

 Why you will love this recipe: